 Learning a new language has numerous benefits that go far beyond simply being able to communicate more easily.
-Adding a new language to our repertoire can even improve our character and the esteem or respect others have for us.
-A big factor in the way people perceive us is tolerance.
-If you are interested in learning how to be a better person, chances are, your tolerance is a good place to start.
-You may not even be aware of how tolerant (or intolerant) you are of other cultures or new situations.
+Adding a new language to your repertoire can even improve your character and the esteem or respect others have for you.
+A big factor in the way people perceive us is tolerance (and even better, acceptance).
+If you want to learn how to be a better person tolerance and acceptance are a good place to start.
+You may not even be aware of how tolerant—or intolerant— you are of other cultures or new situations.

 So what exactly is tolerance, and what impact can language learning have on it?